Prof-Rosario-UCLA/team41/README.md

 Input:
 {
-  "wordLength": 5, Number of letters in the word "numGuesses": 6, Allowed number of guesses "gameType": "normal", "normal" or "hard" mode "letterRestrictions": "", Letters that must NOT appear "letterGuarantees": "", Letters that MUST appear "specificRestrictions": "", Pattern, e.g. "A_PLE" "db": 1, Database number (always 1 for now)
+  "wordLength": 5, Number of letters in the word

+  "numGuesses": 6, Allowed number of guesses

+  "gameType": "normal", "normal" or "hard" mode

+  "letterRestrictions": "", Letters that must NOT appear

+  "letterGuarantees": "", Letters that MUST appear

+  "specificRestrictions": "", Pattern, e.g. "A_PLE"

+  "db": 1, Database number (always 1 for now)

   "theme": "", Optional theme filter

-  "repeatsAllowed": Allow repeated words from the same session "previousWords": Words already used (to avoid repeats) }
+  "repeatsAllowed": Allow repeated words from the same session

+  "previousWords": Words already used (to avoid repeats) }

 Output:
 {
-  "targetWord": "crane",         // Selected target word "queryStatus": "NO_WORDS_FOUND"            // VALID, or error type }
+  "targetWord": Selected target word

+  "queryStatus": VALID, or error type
+}

 ### POST /checkWordExists